AntonStrand/1dv600-lab/need-to-know/theme-2.md

       * Model software architecture elements, such as method, function, and operation.

   2. Sequence diagram - _Interaction diagram_
-      * It shows the interactions between the different objects in the system, and between actors and the objects in a system and in which order these accur.
+      * It shows the interactions between the different objects in the system, and between actors and the objects in a system and in which order these accur. sequence of messages.

   3. Use case diagram
       * Shows how the system interacts with the actors and use cases.